raspberrypilearning/mood-indicator/en/step_3.md

 **Create:** functions for each mood that you want to use in your project.

 Add code within the new functions to set the LED to your chosen design for that mood:

 --- collapse ---

----
-title: Add a function to turn on a single LED
----

---- code ---
----
-language: python
-filename: mood-check-in.py
-line_numbers: false
----
-def excited(): # Your mood
-    purple.on() # Turn on

---- /code ---

---- /collapse ---

---- collapse ---